 Incest - Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.

 Statutory Rape - Sexual intercourse with a person who is under the statutory age of consent.

 Robbery - The taking or attempting to take anything of value from the care, custody or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear.

 Aggravated Assault - An unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
 This type of assault is usually accompanied by the use of a weapon or great bodily harm.

 Burglary - The unlawful entry of a structure to commit a felony or theft.

 Motor Vehicle Theft - The theft or attempted theft of a motor vehicle.

-Weapon Law Violation - The violation of laws or ordinances dealing with weapon offenses, regulatory in nature, such as: manufacture, sale or possession of deadly weapons.
-Practical guidance: Report any arrests and/or disciplinary referrals for any violation of a law regulating weapons.
+Weapon Law Violation - The violation of laws or ordinances dealing with weapon offenses, regulatory in nature, such as: manufacture, sale, or possession of deadly weapons.

-Drug Abuse Violation - Violations of state and local laws relating to the unlawful possession of sale, use, growing, manufacturing and making of controlled substances.
-Report any arrests or disciplinary referrals for any drug law violations regardless of the type of drug.
+Drug Abuse Violation - Violations of state and local laws relating to the unlawful possession or sale, use, growing, manufacturing, and making of controlled substances.

-If you have any question about these reporting requirements or need assistance with this report, please contact the Campus Clery Act Coordinator:
+If you have any questions about these reporting requirements or need assistance with this report, please contact the Campus Clery Act Coordinator: